databrary/design/overview.md

 We may additionally wish to store:
 * Publication date
 * A PDF or text content of the article to allow for searching
-* An optional annotation on each study link describing how the study contributed to the article.
+* An optional annotation on each volume link describing how the volume contributed to the article.

 ## Citing Research Data